 Taking the first step to counselling can be a daunting prospect.
 So treating each client with compassion and care at every stage is the most important thing to me.

-I work from three comfortable locations in Chorlton, Manchester and Lymm, and I’m a fully qualified counsellor regulated by the British Association of Counselling and Psychotherapy (BACP), which means I’m trained and experienced in helping people to work through their issues in a confidential and professional way.
+I work from two comfortable locations in Manchester and Nottingham, and I’m a fully qualified counsellor regulated by the British Association of Counselling and Psychotherapy (BACP), which means I’m trained and experienced in helping people to work through their issues in a confidential and professional way.

 For me, it’s about supporting you from the very first time we speak.
 Being on hand to answer your questions about how I work, and talk through any worries you might have from day one, so you can make the choices you need with confidence.